 key to dating the Gospels is the Book of Luke."

-should first be noted that nowhere does the author identify himself as the Luke who was a companion of Paul,
+noted that nowhere does the author identify himself as the Luke who was a companion of Paul, mentioned in

-mentioned in three Pauline epistles.
-In fact, other than the title "the Gospel according to Luke"—which is
+three Pauline epistles.
+In fact, other than the title "the Gospel according to Luke"—which is admitted by all

-admitted by all authorities to be an addition and not original to the text—Luke's name does not show up in
+authorities to be an addition and not original to the text—Luke's name does not show up in any gospel.

 Some scholars and apologists have sought to explain this name "Theophilus" as more of an